addiscent/php-server-mon-sys/README.md

 - Enter a server to monitor:

-    Choose _Servers_ from the top menu.
+* Choose _Servers_ from the top menu.
 The next page shows _Servers_ page.

-    Choose the green _Add new_ button.
+* Choose the green _Add new_ button.
 Enter the appropriate data into the fields.
 See the _PHP Server Monitor_ website and GitHub repository for documentation:

       http://www.phpservermonitor.org/

       https://github.com/phpservermon/phpservermon/blob/develop/docs/faq.rst

-## Notes Specific to Php-server-mon-sys
+## Notes Specific To Php-server-mon-sys
 The sub-directory where you unzipped the _php-server-mon-sys_ project is its "home" directory.
 All sub-directories described below are relative to the _php-server-mon-sys_ home directory.

 -  The _php-server-mon-sys_ system is managed using _docker-compose_ commands: